ivanov/bipython/README.md

    > From ancient grudge break to new mutiny,
    > Where civil code makes git commits unclean.
    > From forth the fatal loins of these two foes
-   > A newer kind of strager's given life;
+   > A newer kind of stranger's given life;
    > Whose misadventured piteous overthrows
    > Doth with its birth bury its parents' strife.